abhinaya5B2/FUTURE_PE_01/prompt_chain_document.md

+# 📌 Prompt Chain Document
+This document includes all key prompt outputs used during the creation of the YouTube video project **"How to Make Money with AI as a Beginner (Step-by-Step)"**.
-📄 Prompt Chain Document – Catchy YouTube Title Generator 🧠 Topic: How to Make Money with AI as a Beginner (Step-by-Step) 🎥 Genre: Finance / Tutorials / Entrepreneurship
+## 🧠 1.
+Clitchy YouTube Title Generator
+🧠 Topic: How to Make Money with AI as a Beginner (Step-by-Step) 🎥 Genre: Finance / Tutorials / Entrepreneurship
 🎯 Goal: Generate viral, high-CTR YouTube titles that appeal to beginners in the AI and money-making niche.